heroku/heroku-buildpack-redis/README.md

 ## Usage

+First, ensure your Heroku Redis addon is using a production tier plan.
+SSL is not available when using the hobby tier.

-First you need to set this buildpack as your initial buildpack with:
+Then set this buildpack as your initial buildpack with:

 ```console
 $ heroku buildpacks:add -i 1 https://github.com/heroku/heroku-buildpack-redis.git